L'objectif: Musical style

-The band's music has been categorised as post-punk, indie rock, alternative rock and indie pop, often making use of elements of funk, jazz, punk rock, dream pop, gothic punk, shoegazing, psychedelia and pop music.
-Far Out Magazine called them "gloom punks", while Yahoo!
+The band's music has been categorised as post-punk, indie rock, alternative rock and indie pop, often making use of elements of funk, jazz, punk rock, dream pop, gothic punk, psychedelia and pop music.
+Yahoo!
 News called them "grunge pop", and the Guardian called them "noir pop".
 Dork magazine writer Finlay Holden described them as a playing a part in the wave of British post-punk gaining popularity in the early-2020s, alongside Black Country, New Road and Dry Cleaning.
 Their music makes use of angular guitar parts, chaotic rhythms and both gothic and danceable parts.
 Evening Standard described Kane's vocals as "bring to mind the half-drunk-sounding growls of Iceage’s Elias Rønnenfelt".

-NME Radio described their single "Drive in Mind" as "more than just 'some music' from a bunch of teens – the blend of angular drum lines, crunchy Foals-style melodies and ferocious riffs is an exciting and promising look at what’s in store for L’Objectif in the near future", and Far Out magazine described it as "a pounding, exhilarating effort that confirms you’re in for a rough ride as, from the first aggressive chord, it grabs you by the collar and punches you square on the nose."
+NME Radio described their single "Drive in Mind" as "more than just 'some music' from a bunch of teens – the blend of angular drum lines, crunchy Foals-style melodies and ferocious riffs is an exciting and promising look at what’s in store for L’Objectif in the near future".
 Clash magazine described their music as "match[ing] jazz to funk to psychedelia within a guitar pop template".
-The Sunday Times described their sound as including "a haze of high adrenaline post-punk, New Order–recalling propulsions, with Soul Kane's Morrissey/Jarvis-like vocals and lyrics".
+The Sunday Times described their sound as including "a haze of high adrenaline post-punk, New Order–recalling propulsions, with Saul Kane's Morrissey/Jarvis-like vocals and lyrics".
 Dork magazine described one "defining characteristic" of their sound as "a distinct tone of... well, not pure pessimism, but not exactly optimism either".

 In an interview with DIY magazine, Kane cited Morrissey, the Stone Roses and the Arctic Monkeys as the band's earliest influences, and in an interview with Fred Perry clothing, he cited the Arctic Monkeys' song "American Sports" as a song that lyrically inspired him.